How do I use the Windows built-in feature Remote Desktop Connection over LAN? I need a full tutorial.”

 - Question from Reddit

-Remote Desktop Connection allows you to remotely access a computer over LAN and over the internet.
+Remote Desktop Connection (mstsc) allows you to access a computer over LAN and over the internet remotely.
 The difference is that using Remote Desktop Connection over LAN doesn’t require you to set up port forwarding.
 Let’s see how to make this happen.

 How to use Remote Desktop Connection over LAN

 Part 1.
-Checking the permission of remote connections
+Allow remote connections to this computer

 Step 1.
 On the host computer, press Win + R, input “sysdm.cpl” and press Enter.